 "Masarap! " Translated means delicious!

 I went their on a saturday for the lunch buffet.
 All the dishes were very tasty at very reasonable prices.
-In addition to the food on the tv they show a filipino channel.
-When we were there, an hilarious filipino family talent show was on!
+In addition to the food, on the tv they show a Filipino channel.
+When we were there, a hilarious Filipino family talent show was on!

 Awesome food with great service.
 Definitely coming back.

 Everywhere I go, I make it a point to dine in a Filipino restaurant so i could review them in my carinderia.net site, a Filipino cuisine page.
 This restaurant is as authentic as it could be.
 The best tortang talong (eggplant omelet) this side of the Atlantic.
 It is not to be missed.

 Ang sarap!
 We went on a Sunday for a buffet... delicious lechon, paksiw, diniguan and sinigang!

 Service was slow, table was sticky, food was mediocre.
 Me and a friend had two bowls of soup and their egg roll appetizer.
 Everything was bland.